silventesa/Power-BI/brainstorming.md

 **Restaurants**

 - Characterise restaurants: items that are more ordered and price.
-- Identify the restaurants that are closed in the **gold time slot**.
+Works on it: **Orhan**
 ___

-## First brainstorming
+## Day 2_First brainstorming

 * Client: Platform holders.
 	What would be the main targets they would be interested in?